+The Governor chairs the Council of Financial Regulators (CFR), a non-statutory coordinating body for Australia's main financial regulatory agencies, whose role is to promote the stability of the Australian financial system and support effective and efficient regulation by the financial regulatory agencies.
+Its members - the Reserve Bank, the Australian Prudential Regulation Authority (APRA), the Australian Securities and Investments Commission and the Australian Treasury - seek to identify issues that could affect financial stability, coordinate preparation for and responses to episodes of financial instability, and discuss financial regulation more generally.
 Australia's financial stability policy framework includes mandates for financial stability for both APRA and the Reserve Bank.
-APRA is responsible for prudential supervision of financial institutions and the Bank is responsible for promoting overall financial system stability.
-In the event of a financial system disturbance, the Bank and relevant agencies would work to mitigate the risk of systemic consequences.
+APRA is responsible for the prudential supervision of financial institutions, through which it promotes financial system stability.
+The Bank is responsible for promoting overall financial system stability.
+In the event of a financial system disturbance, the Bank and relevant agencies work to mitigate the risk of systemic consequences.
 The Bank's responsibility to promote financial stability does not equate to a guarantee of solvency for financial institutions and the Bank does not see its balance sheet as being available to support insolvent institutions.
 Nevertheless, the Bank's central position in the financial system - and its position as the ultimate provider of liquidity to the system - gives it a key role in financial crisis management, in conjunction with the other members of the CFR.